March 14, 2023

 });

-Apollo Client’s cache is designed with a single user in mind, so I recommend that your Next.js server instantiates a new cache for each SSR request, rather than reusing the same long-lived instance for multiple users’ data.
+makes sure that we only instance the Apollo Client once per request, since Apollo Client’s cache is designed with a single user in mind, we recommend that your Next.js server instantiates a new cache for each SSR request, rather than reusing the same long-lived instance for multiple users’ data.

 Now that we have a way to fetch the client, we can use it directly in our Server Component, like so: